SerenityOS/serenity/Documentation/NetworkBoot.md

 this file is named `script.ipxe` from now on.
 Don't forget to replace `X.Y.Z.W` with your HTTP server IP address.

-For troubleshooting purposes, you can add the following command line arguments if you suspect our implementation fails to work with your hardware:
+For troubleshooting purposes, you can add the following command-line arguments if you suspect our implementation fails to work with your hardware:
 - `disable_physical_storage`
 - `disable_ps2_controller`
 - `disable_uhci_controller`